Skip to main content

 What It Means to Buy a Ready-Made House

 A ready-made house offers an instant housing solution and represents one of the simplest choices in Buying vs Building a New House.
-These homes come fully built, legally compliant, and ready for occupancy.
+These homes are typically completed and issued required occupancy documentation, though buyers should verify permits and compliance during due diligence.

 Key Characteristics: